samplchallenges/SAMPL6/pKa_challenge_instructions.md

 You may use any method(s) you like to generate your predictions; e.g., molecular mechanics or quantum mechanics based methods, QSPR, empirical pKa prediction tools etc.

 ## Instructions and Submission Templates
 Three types of predictions will be accepted.
-Participants are encouraged to submit their results in all or multiple submission types as it fits to their prediction methods.
+Participants are encouraged to submit their results in all or multiple submission types if their prediction methods allow it.

-#### Type I - microscopic pKas and related microstates
+#### Prediction Type I - microscopic pKas and related microstates
-Predicting microscopic pKa values and related microstates structures.
+Predicting microscopic pKas and related microstate structures.
 Different protonation states and tautomers constitute different microstates.
 - Fill the `typeI_microscopic_pKas_and_microstates.csv` template for all molecules.
-- For each molecule, report as many microscopic pKas based on your best guest.
+- For each molecule, report as many microscopic pKas as your method predicts.
-- Record the pair of microstates IDs of microstate structures pairs (protonated HA and deprotonated A) associated for each microscopic pKa.
-To determine the microstate ID for your predicted structure check the spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates).
+- Record the pair of microstates IDs of microstate structures pairs (protonated HA and deprotonated A) associated with each microscopic pKa.
+To determine the microstate ID for your predicted structure, check the csv files and spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates) that list microscopic species.
 - If your predicted structure is not included in the list, contact us to [make a request for new microstate](mehtap.isik@choderalab.org).
-See more details are in missing microstates section.
+See more details in the section below ("A warning about enumerated microstates and requesting the missing microstates").
-- Report microscopic pKa values with 2 decimals (e.g. 10.71).
+- Report microscopic pKa values to two decimal places (e.g. 10.71).
-- Reporting standard error of the mean (SEM) is optional and should be reported with 2 decimals. (e.g. 1.02).
+- Reporting the standard error of the mean (SEM) is optional, but if reported, two decimal places should be provided (e.g. 1.02).

-#### Type II - microstate populations as a function of pH
+#### Prediction Type II - microstate populations as a function of pH
-Predicting fractional population of microstates between pH interval 2 to 12 with 0.1 pH increments.
+Predicting the fractional microstate populations between pH interval 2 to 12 with 0.1 pH increments.

 - Fill the `typeII_microstate_fractional_populations.csv` template file for all molecules and microstates you have predictions for.
+- For each molecule, report as many microstates as your method predicts.
-- To determine the microstate ID for your predicted microstate populations check the spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates).
+- To determine the microstate ID for your predicted microstate populations, check the csv files and spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates) that list microscopic species.
 - If your predicted structure is not included in the list, contact us to [make a request for new microstate](mehtap.isik@choderalab.org).
-See more details are in missing microstates section.
+See more details in the section below ("A warning about enumerated microstates and requesting the missing microstates").
-- Report natural logaritm of fractional microstate populations with scientific notation and 3 decimals of precision, for each pH.
-e.g. For a molecule with only two possible microstates A and B `ln(fractional microstate population) = ln(N_A/(N_A+N_B))` where `N_A` and `N_B` represent number of molecules at microstate A and B.
+- For each pH, report the *natural logarithm* of the fractional micrstate populations in scientific notation with three decimals of precision (e.g., 1.02e-4). e.g. For a molecule with only two possible microstates A and B `ln(fractional microstate population) = ln(N_A/(N_A+N_B))` where `N_A` and `N_B` represent percentage of microstate populations of A and B.
 At a pH where 90.0% of the molecules are in microstate B and 10.0% of molecules are in state A  `ln(fractional microstate A population) = ln(0.100/(0.100+0.900)) = -2.30E+00`.
 - If your estimate of `fractional microstate population` is 0, thus `ln(fractional microstate population) = ln(0)`, report as `-infinity`.
 - Do not report SEM in this submission type.
 - For pH value or microstates which you don't have any estimates for, leave the csv table cell empty.

-#### Type III - macroscopic pKas
+#### Prediction Type III - macroscopic pKas
 Predicting the value of  macroscopic pKas based between 2 and 12.
 - Fill one `typeIII_macroscopic_pKas.csv` template file for all predicted molecules.
-- Report as many macroscopic pKas based on your predictions.
+- For each molecule, report as many macroscopic pKas as your method predicts.
-- Report pKa values with 2 decimals (e.g. 10.71).
+- Report pKa values to two decimal places (e.g. 10.71).
-- Reporting standard error of the mean (SEM) is optional and should be reproted with 2 decimals. (e.g. 1.02).
+- Reporting the standard error of the mean (SEM) is optional, but if reported, two decimal places should be provided (e.g. 1.02).

-## A warning about enumerated microstates and requesting missing microstates
+## A warning about enumerated microstates and requesting the missing microstates
 A list of microstates and microstate IDs were generated for each molecule to aid parsing of submissions.
 Enumerated list of microstates was not created with the intend to guide computational predictions.
 It is possible that some relevant microscopic species are missing from these lists.